Why Did My Home Mortgage Fall Through?

 4. Employment history

-Employment history is another important factor for lenders to consider when evaluating your home mortgage application.
+Employment history is another significant factor for lenders to consider when evaluating your mortgage application.
 This shows lenders if you can hold a job, establish credit, and manage your finances over a period of time.

 5. Bankruptcy